From 4chan to international politics, a bug-eating conspiracy theory goes mainstream

 "I really didn't expect it to become a meme; there wasn't much thought behind it," the owner of the account told NPR.
 "I was just making fun of people getting upset about articles around that time and it became a rallying cry."

 On Sept.
-26, cryptocurrency promoter Nic Carter picked up the phrase and followed up with an image titled "climate solutions."
+26, investor, venture capitalist and cryptocurrency promoter Nic Carter picked up the phrase and followed up with an image titled "climate solutions."
 It showed a car screeching toward a side road under a sign "eat the bugs," with "more nuclear power" being the main road.
 He had more than 35,000 followers at the time.

 Researchers at Social Media Research Foundation searched for tweets and website links going back to 2018.
 NPR also reviewed discussions in 2019 and before on Google, Facebook and smaller social platforms like Rumble, Kiwifarms and Bitchute via Junkipedia and Pyrra Technologies.